 - Up to two 240 litre green vegetation bins (one bin will be delivered - you can apply for a second bin)

 Property owners can increase their services on a user pays basis.
-More information on how to do this will be available soon.
+Order additional services here.

 *If property owners already pay for extra red bins, then that same number of new red bins will be delivered.